Key takeaways

 - The consistency between personal tax planning and business or professional structures.

-This structured review ensures that tax optimisation in 2025 goes beyond form-filling and becomes part of a deliberate, forward-looking strategy.
+This structured review ensures that tax optimisation in Spain goes beyond form-filling and becomes part of a deliberate, forward-looking strategy.

 Property taxation, rentals, and asset transfers

-Tax optimisation in 2025 is particularly relevant for taxpayers with real estate assets.
+Tax optimisation in Spain is particularly relevant for taxpayers with real estate assets.

-Tax optimisation in 2025 for individuals and family planning
+Tax optimisation in Spain for individuals and family planning

-For individuals, tax optimisation in 2025 includes several high-impact decisions.
+For individuals, tax optimisation in Spain includes several high-impact decisions.

-Further opportunities include tax-free reinvestment in a primary residence, the tax-free sale of a primary residence for individuals over 65, and various incentives related to sustainable mobility, charitable donations and the last-minute deduction for old mortgages signed before 2013, subject to the transitional regime.
+Further opportunities may include tax-free reinvestment in a primary residence, the tax-free sale of a primary residence for individuals over 65, and (where applicable) the transitional regime for the former home-purchase deduction.

-Since IRPF is partially delegated to Spain’s autonomous regions, tax optimisation in 2025 must also consider regional deductions.
+Since IRPF is partially delegated to Spain’s autonomous regions, tax optimisation in Spain must also consider regional deductions.

 The importance of reviewing your tax strategy before year-end

-Tax optimisation in 2025 requires anticipation, technical analysis and a comprehensive view of both personal and business circumstances.
+Tax optimisation in Spain requires anticipation, technical analysis and a comprehensive view of both personal and business circumstances.

-This is precisely the approach adopted by Delaguía & Luzón, advising companies and professionals through integrated, year-end tax strategies.
+This is precisely the approach adopted by Delaguía y Luzón, advising companies and professionals through integrated, year-end tax strategies.

 For businesses and professionals, tax planning is not an expense but a strategic investment that reduces risk and improves financial efficiency.